 All laboratories performing testing for jurisdictions in this program are required to be accredited to ISO 17025 (International laboratory standards) and the more stringent RMTC Code of Standards.
 The laboratories are required to participate in ongoing accreditation review, including biannual blind sample testing under the RMTC’s external quality assurance program.

 All participating jurisdictions are required to adopt and enforce the Multiple Medication Violation System, which tracks and regulates horsemen who commit multiple medication infractions.
 Multiple medication rules offenders face mandatory enhanced penalties under the system.

 All medications in racing are classified (Class 1 to Class 5) based upon their potential to influence a horse’s performance and the welfare of the horse.
 All medications are also assigned a penalty class (Class A to Class D).
-Horsemen can consult the ACRI’s Uniform Classification of Foreign Substances list, maintained and updated from time-to-time by the ARCI, to determine a particular substance’s classification, and the ACRI Penalty Guidelines, which regulators are encouraged to consider when adjudicating medication violations.
+Horsemen can consult the ACRI Uniform Classification of Foreign Substances list and Recommended Penalty Guidelines, maintained and updated from time-to-time by the ARCI, to determine a particular substance’s classification, as well as the ARCI Endogenous, Dietary, or Environmental Substances Schedule.

-For any specific questions regarding the National Uniform Medication Program, compliance with the program, medication guidelines and withdrawal times and the appropriate use of medications, you are encouraged to contact Dr. Benson, executive director of the RMTC, at (859) 224-2844 and/or consult your regulatory equine medical director or state veterinarian.
+For any specific questions regarding the National Uniform Medication Program, compliance with the program, medication guidelines and withdrawal times and the appropriate use of medications, you are encouraged to contact Dr. Mary Scollay, Executive Director of the RMTC, at (859) 224-2844 and/or consult your regulatory equine medical director or state veterinarian.